BlackbirdDigital/wp-theme-scaffold/components/README.md

 get_template_part( 'inc/components/card', null, $args_array );
 // Outputs components/card.php
 ```

-For template parts that use template tags and should render differently based on that context, see the modules folder.

 These templates might also use other components via `get_component()` (or good old `get_template_part()`) internally.